lschaak/LLMCloud2024/index.md

 **Costs:** registration is free of charge.

-We will continue to update this website until the start of the hackathon
+We will continue to update this website until the start of the summer school.